gtrgit/C64-Museum-v1.0/README.md

 The heart of the museum functionality, managing the display and interaction with the game collection.

 - **games-factory.ts**: Creates the curved grid of game cover planes with precise positioning
-  - Generates 570 planes in a 3×190 configuration
+  - Generates 570 display planes in a 3×190 configuration
   - Implements 32-meter radius curved layout
   - Handles initial entity creation and positioning